Ricardo Celis: Univision

 His career with Univision began in 1989, when he worked as the sports producer and reporter for KWEX-Channel 41, in San Antonio.

-In 1990, he was promoted as the sports director in KVEA-TV Channel 52 in Los Angeles, California doing play-by-play in Spanish for the National Football League Los Angeles Raiders.
+In 1990, he was promoted as the sports director in KVEA-TV Channel 52 in Los Angeles, California, doing play-by-play in Spanish for the National Football League Los Angeles Raiders.

 He made a comeback as a sports anchor and TV show host at KWEX-Channel 41, in San Antonio from 1992 to 1994.

 Telemundo

 Celis relocated to Miami in 1994, hired by Telemundo Network to host the Spanish news magazine show "Alta Tensión" as news anchor.

 Months later he was transferred to "Boxeo Telemundo" as the play-by-play commentator, and the sports anchor of the TV news magazine Ocurrió Así.

 In Boxeo Telemundo Celis called the action of many of the biggest boxing championship fights: Chavez vs De la Hoya, Chávez vs Meldrick Taylor, Tyson vs Holyfield, Carbajal vs González and Finito López vs Nene Sánchez, just to name a few.

 In Ocurrió Así Celis had a segment called "Reto A Ricardo", where he traveled all over the world taking challenges, like skydiving in the Amazons River, Air combat in a World War II plane, Skip Barber Racing school, Reverse Bungee, Snowboarding, Water ski, Power Boats, Formula 3 car races.

-In 1997, Celis was promoted to Noticiero Telemundo, as the sports anchor.
+In 1997, Celis was promoted to Noticiero Telemundo Chicago, as the sports anchor.

 Later in 1999 he became sports anchor at Univision Channel 23 WLTV.